LeidyGil/leidygil.github.io/SQL_English.md

 ```

 ### Subqueries and WHERE part 1
-Within subqueries, we can use the same clauses we have learned so far, such as the WHERE clause.
-This means we can apply the WHERE clause both inside the sub[...]
+Within subqueries, we can use the same clauses we have learned so far, such as the where clause.
+This means we can apply the where clause both inside the sub[...]

-SELECT all the information of the records that are greater than the average salary of the finance department.
+Select all the information of the records that are greater than the average salary of the finance department.
 ```sql
 SELECT * FROM employees WHERE salary > (SELECT avg(salary) FROM employees WHERE department = 'Finance')
 ```